adwaitjog/mafia/README.md

 1. You can see the available benchmarks in MAFIABENCHMARKS file.

-2. Make sure, you have the following three files located in your benchmark folder. gpgpusim.config , gpuwattch_gtx480.xml, config_fermi_islip.icnt
+2. Make sure you have the following three files located in your benchmark folder.

+	gpgpusim.config , gpuwattch_gtx480.xml, config_fermi_islip.icnt

 3. Our framework has 4 modes:

-	Single application with entire system : Executes single application by using entire SMs Single application: Executes single application based on number of allocated SMs 2-application : Executes 2 application together
+	Single application with entire system : Executes single application by using entire SMs

+	Single application: Executes single application based on number of allocated SMs

+	2-application : Executes 2 application together

 	3-application : Executes 3 application together

-4. To run framework with one these modes, modify some parameters in gpgpusim.config.
+4. To run framework with one these modes, modify/add gpgpusim.config.

 	-gpgpu_n_clusters : indicates the number of SMs in the system.For 3-application mode, make sure that you choose a SMs number divisible by 3.

 	-gpgpu_sms_app1 : indicates the number of SMs assigned to first application.

 	-gpgpu_mode3 : indicates whether 3-application mode enabled or not.

 	-gpu_app : indicates whether 2-application mode enabled or not.

 Examples: